wikimedia/operations-puppet/modules/debian/REFERENCE.md

 Type: Puppet Language

-Test if the running debian codname is less then the codname passed
+Test if the running debian codename is less then the codename passed

 #### Examples